tysper/FreeCodeCamp-SurveyForm/README.md

 <p>The second version preview: <a href="https://codepen.io/tysper013/full/JjNqQxY">Code Pen Link - 2nd Version</a></p>

 #2021-08-18:
 It took me 3 days, but yeah I am pretty satisfied with the final result, the design changed a little, and I kinda prefer this last version.
-After facing some challenges on the first version, I decided to redo the StylheSheet.
+After facing some challenges on the first version, I decided to redo the entire StyleSheet.
 Here are the concepts that I used to build this project:

 - CSS Box Model
 - HTML Semantics